lilja85/m101j-lecture6/README.md

 ##Disclaimer
 This project is provided "as is".
 It has not been properly tested and there is no official support for it provided by anyone (especially not by 10gen).
 It is intended for M101J's students using windows.
+Having that said, you are free to use this code for any purposes.